bindon/ts-base64/README.md

 # @bindon/base64
-Fast and Simple Base64 Library
+A fast and simple base64 library for typescript

 ## Install
 ```shell